 The fandom of those young Britons was, in fact, a bit blue-eyed, since it may leave the impression that the blues fans back then were immune to racism and prejudice.
 But in fact, the African-American young Britons encountered mostly during and after WWII were skilled US servicemen.
 They would be back in the US after their tour was over.
 On the other hand, England for at least two centuries was confronted with dark-skinned immigrants, mostly from the Caribbean, and they were not always welcome.
 “Black Britons seemed to pose numerous social, economic and cultural problems… [and] … Black Britons would compete with white Britons for jobs … In the minds of some white commentators, black Britons would be unable to assimilate to British culture … [and they] … were seen as moving into historically white neighborhoods and bringing with them unsavory behavior.”

 Furthermore, the trad movement included famous musician Chris Barber, in whose band both Cyril Davies and Alexis Korner played.
 Those two later formed Blues Incorporated, a very important network of loosely connected blues aficionados and musicians; without it, the Rolling Stones, Yardbirds or Cream would probably never have formed.
-Naturally, the book concentrates on the late 1950s until the year 1970; a very productive and magic period for British music, that until then finally produced blues, beat, popsike, pop, folk pop, blues-rock, psychedelia and the most famous rock bands.
-This cultural invention happened in a dialogue with the cultural main source and later target market USA.
+Naturally, the book concentrates on the late 1950s until the year 1970; a very productive and magical period for British music, over which time it produced blues, beat, popsike, pop, folk pop, blues-rock, psychedelia and the most famous rock bands.
+This cultural invention happened in a dialogue with the cultural main source and the later target market USA.

 All of this was only possible since there was a vital and huge network of music lovers who met and mostly shared experience and information about their “finds.”

-And in a way, this all happened by chance, in a way, as Britain was introduced to the blues “…not through any sustained, direct contact with African-Americans or American society but instead, indirectly and sporadically through blues texts and artifacts that had been separated from their immediate sociocultural contexts.”
+And in a way, this all happened by chance, as Britain was introduced to the blues “…not through any sustained, direct contact with African-Americans or American society but instead, indirectly and sporadically through blues texts and artifacts that had been separated from their immediate sociocultural contexts.”

 Quite a fascinating read.
 Very strongly recommended for anybody interested in British Beat, rock music of the 1960s, blues rock and Britain’s fundamental role in it.